-The Dogwood Festival takes place in Piedmont Park each April near two MARTA stations.
+The Dogwood Festival takes place in Piedmont Park each April near the Midtown and Arts Center MARTA stations.
 Enjoy a large artist market, live music, disc dog competition and children’s area at this historic event — the first festival took place in 1936 after a city-wide planting of Dogwood trees.

-On MARTA, take a red or gold line train to either the Midtown or Arts Center station (view area map).
-Festival shuttles will be available at both stations or see below for walking directions and other commute options.
+Festival shuttles are usually available at both stations (follow signs to buses at Arts Center or Peachtree Place at Midtown).
+Otherwise, see below for walking directions and other commute options.

 Arts Center Station Directions

 Exit at the Arts Center for the easiest walk to the festival’s artist market.
 Walking time is about 15 minutes: